Programs - My Friend's House & Community Counseling Services

 - Life skills and therapeutic group classes

-City House also offers Outpatient Counseling Services at My Friend’s House, with a licensed therapist on staff who is experienced in providing effective, solution-focused individual and family therapy with proven results through the use of evidence-based counseling methods.
+City House also offers Community Counseling Services at My Friend’s House, with a licensed therapist on staff who is experienced in providing effective, solution-focused individual and family therapy with proven results through the use of evidence-based counseling methods.
 Families and/or individuals are able to come and participate in eight free sessions.
 Our counselors work with those who are looking to stay in front of family problems before they turn into runaway or homeless situations.
 You do not have to be in our care at the shelter to get help; we encourage any youth or family that is concerned about their situation at home to contact us for free counseling towards easing family conflict and issues.
 Please call 972-424-4626.

 - It was noted there were 1,236 homeless students within Plano, Frisco, Allen and McKinney ISD ‘s on a single day in 2013.